keyboardpartner/HX3/LATEST/readme.md

 <b>03/10/2015</b> Firmware #3.74, FPGA #1003015, HX3 Remote #3.74, Scan Rev. #16

+* Working copy for evaluation - not final!
 * Common Presets save current keyboard split mode and split point
 * Binary combinations of Common Presets allowed (pressing two or more preset buttons at one time)
 * 4 TG capacitor sets from 1955 to 1972 plus "Recapped" (more aggressive)